ArenKDesai/Aren-s-Notes/os lec.md

 While waiting, the thread either blocks or spins the CPU.

 While locking, we target three goals:
 1. Mutual exclusion.
-Only one thread can be in a critical se
+Only one thread can be in a critical section at a time.
+2. Progress.
+We want to make sur